Message handlers and updates

 > symbols, if the type between them is not a union type.
 In order to access the value of the message you need to use the keyword

-self, as demonstrated in the last handler,
+this, as demonstrated in the last handler,

 Counter.reset(Int).
-Note that the same keyword is also used in several object-oriented programming languages, but the meaning is different: in OOP it's used to refer to the target of a method (that is, the object that "receives the message") while here it's used to refer to the message itself.
+Note that the same keyword is also used in several object-oriented languages, but the meaning is different: in OOP it's used to refer to the target of a method (that is, the object that "receives the message") while here it's used to refer to the message itself.
 There's no way in this context to refer to (the value of) the automaton instance that receives the message (only its individual fields can be accessed), because that value cannot be aliased as we explained in the previous chapter.

 Any number of message handlers can be merged without restrictions, whenever that's convenient.
 The four message handlers of